lunarring/lunar_tools_comfy/README.md

 # Lunar Tools ComfyUI
 Lunar Tools is a comprehensive toolkit designed for real-time interactive AI installations.
 This repository contains
 * wrappers for ComfyUI for existing Lunar Tools
-* comfy-specicic tools that we find useful
+* special comfy utils that we find useful

 # Installation
 Simply clone this repository into your custom_nodes subfolder in your comfyUI installation.